Shame (Rushdie novel): Plot

 This story takes place in a town called "Q" which is actually a fictitious version of Quetta, Pakistan.
 In Q, one of the three sisters (Chunni, Munnee, and Bunny Shakil) gives birth to Omar Khayyám Shakil, but they act as a unit of mothers, never revealing to anyone who is Omar's birth mother.
 In addition, Omar never learns who his father is.
 While growing up, Omar lives in purdah with his three mothers and yearns to join the world.
-As a birthday present, Omar Khayyám Shakil's "mothers" allow him to leave Q. He enrolls in a school and is convinced by his tutor (Eduardo Rodriguez) to become a doctor.
+As a birthday present one year, Omar's "mothers" allow him to leave Q. He enrolls in a school and is convinced by his tutor (Eduardo Rodriguez) to become a doctor.
 Over time, he comes in contact with both Iskander Harappa and General Raza Hyder.